 At CoLab I worked with an in house team to build prototypes for a decentralized messaging protocol called Nomad.

-Nomad is decentralized: there are no message brokers through which messages pass.
-Nomad uses IPFS to create a peer-to-peer network of nodes that routes messages from publisher to subscriber.
+At IDEO CoLab, I worked on Nomad.
+A platform which uses IPFS to create a peer-to-peer network of nodes that routes messages from publisher to subscriber.
 Streams are published by nodes which are identified by a public key hash, making Nomad a permission-less system.
 Anyone can create a new node, subscribe to existing streams, and publish a stream without signing up for any proprietary service.

 We decided to imagine what would happen if Nomad intervened in the production and transit process of goods between two fisherman, a restaurant, and a shelter.
 How might we use streaming data to more intelligently consume our available resources?

 Current projections indicate that we will extinguish many species of commonly consumed fish by the year 2048.
 Japan, already close to extinguishing its bluefin tuna population, would surely be one of the first countries to experience the effects of this mass extinction…

 Supply chains are sets of long branching trees of dependencies worked in tandem to produce a suite of products.
 Over 770 suppliers, dispersed across the globe, are part of creating Apple's iPhone alone.
 Properties of the current method of organization and purchase such as delivery delays, order batching, shortage gaming, and sales and price discounts all contribute to a $30+ billion loss in the grocery supply chain alone.

 The rise of the sharing economy has fueled a system where we can automatically and seamlessly connect with one another and better use our resources.
 Inevitably, problems come up in a distributed system - from riders who vomit in Ubers to guests who trash Airbnbs.